Viaje a Calcuta, India (2024)

 ES

 Esta obra se adentra en la vida callejera de Calcuta, una ciudad donde la calle no es solo un espacio de tránsito, sino literalmente un hogar para muchas personas.
-A través de una escena cotidiana —dos mujeres barriendo el suelo que habitan—, la artista revela la profundidad y la dignidad que puede contener un gesto común.
+A través de una escena cotidiana —dos mujeres barriendo su hogar—, la artista revela la profundidad y la dignidad que puede contener un gesto común.

 Fruto de un trabajo de campo sensible y comprometido, la pintura recoge la experiencia directa de recorrer los barrios de la ciudad, observar sus ritmos y convivencias, y comprender que, en este contexto, el espacio público es también un espacio íntimo: cocina, dormitorio, lugar de trabajo y punto de encuentro.
 Cada elemento de la escena —los árboles que ofrecen sombra, el puesto ambulante, la ropa tendida, la ambulancia que irrumpe parcialmente— contribuye a construir un retrato social vibrante y honesto.